flexycode/CCTHESS1_THESIS_1/README.md

 This project is licensed under the [Artificial Ledger](https://github.com/Artificial-Ledger-Technology).
 You can find more details in the LICENSE file.

 # Contact
-If you have any questions or suggestions regarding this project, feel free to reach out to me at flexyledger@gmail.com
+If you have any questions or suggestions regarding this project, feel free to reach out to me at flexyledger@gmail.com and flexycode.dev@gmail.com

 ##### Thank you for your interest in my CCTHESS1_THESIS_1 project!